 Investors in commodities, in essence, provide insurance to companies that need to lock in a commodity price in advance.
 As the seller of that insurance, you’re entitled to a premium.
 That’s why futures that don’t come due for many months generally trade for less than those coming due in a few weeks.

 But the market doesn’t work that way these days.
 Instead, the market currently prices near-term futures at a lower price than those expiring months in the future.
-Light crude oil for December delivery closed at $79.65 on November 11, but the same barrel slated for delivery next April closed at $82.12.
 For investors, the insurance premium—which constituted much of their returns—has evaporated.
 Instead, it’s the investors who pay the premium.

-Whether you’re concerned about a falling stock market, a decline in the dollar or a pickup in inflation, I think you should look elsewhere to insulate your investments.
-T. Rowe Price New Era is one good choice.
-You’ll likely get almost as much diversification nowadays in stocks of commodities as in the commodities themselves.
-And a well-run company can make money even when commodity prices are flat.
+Whether you’re concerned about the possibility of a falling stock market, a decline in the dollar or a pickup in inflation, I think you should look elsewhere to insulate your investments.

 As for the commodity markets, I’d give them a wide berth.